jtr13/cc21/appendix_pull_request_tutorial.md

 - Open the `_bookdown.yml` file.

-- NEW: **delete everything in the file beginning with `rmd_files: [` and then add the name of the new file in single quotes followed by a comma:**
+- **delete everything in the file beginning with `rmd_files: [` and then add the name of the new file in single quotes followed by a comma:**

 <img src="resources/tutorial_pull_request_mergers/delete_most_of_bookdown_yml.png" width="700">